rapid7/rex-socket/README.md

 # Rex::Socket

 The Ruby Exploitation (Rex) Socket Abstraction Library.
-This library includes all of the code needed to turn sockets into Rex::Sockets with the functionality for things like L3 pivoting used by Metasploit.
+This library includes all of the code needed to turn sockets into Rex::Sockets.
+Rex::Sockets are used to provide L3 pivoting and proxy support in Metasploit.

 ## Installation